Large-time behaviour for coupled systems of Lotka-Volterra-type Fokker-Planck equations: Numerical tests

 In this section we concentrate the convergence to equilibrium obtained in Section \ref{sec:equi} for several choices of the diffusion strength $x^{2p}$ and $p \in [\frac 1 2, 1]$ for which we obtained asymptotic convergence to the stationary profiles $f_1^\infty,f_2^\infty$ in the Cramér distance $\mathcal E_1$.
 We consider the evolution of $\mathcal E_1(f_k,f_k^\infty)$, $k=1,2$, for the two interacting densities $f_1,f_2$.
 In view of the $L^2$ regularity of the equilibrium densities, from the obtained bound, we have an asymptotic exponential convergence to equilibrium provided by the lower bounds on the coefficients $\lambda_k(t)$, $k = 1,2$.

 In Figure \ref{fig:equi} we represent the obtained trends.
-The approximation of $f_1,f_2$ have been obtained through a 6th order semi-implicit SP scheme for the Fokker-Planck system \eqref{intro:systFP} over the domain $[0,50]$ discretized with $1001$ gridpoints and a time step $\Delta t = \Delta x/2$.
+The approximation of $f_1,f_2$ have been obtained through a 6th order semi-implicit SP scheme for the Fokker-Planck system \eqref{intro:systFP} over the domain $[0,50]$ discretized with $1001$ gridpoints and a time step $\Delta t = \Delta x/2$. {We observe that the computed rate is suboptimal and apparently the system of equations converge faster than the obtained exponential rate. }